Medicinal Plants Of Nepal

 Traditional Uses and Process of Use:

-Caution: The tubers of Bikha are highly poisonous and must be handled with extreme care.
+Caution: The tubers of Bikha are very poisonous and must be handled with utmost anxiety.

-Not for consumption: Due to its toxicity, the tubers are strictly avoided for oral use.
+no for consumption: Due to its toxicity, the tubers are precisely avoided for oral use.

 2. Traditional Medicines:

-External applications: Despite its poisonous nature, Bikha is sometimes used in traditional medicines for external applications.
+External applications: Despite its poisonous nature, Bikha is occasionally used in customary medicines for outer applications.

-Topical treatments: Pastes or ointments containing minute amounts of Bikha may be used in certain formulations.
+Topical treatments: Pastes or ointments containing tiny amounts of Bikha may be used in certain formulations.

 3. Anti-Pyretic Properties:

-Fever reduction: Bikha is known for its anti-pyretic properties, which means it may help in reducing fever.
+Fever reduction: Bikha is known for its anti-feverish properties, what means it may abet in reducing high temperature.

-External application: In some traditional practices, a diluted form of Bikha may be applied externally to aid in fever management.
+External request: In some customary practices, a diluted form of Bikha may be applied outwardly to aid in high temperature management.

 4. Analgesic Effects:

-Pain relief: The herb is believed to have analgesic effects, offering relief from pain.
+Pain comfort: The herb is believed to be in possession of analgesic effects, offering comfort from ache.

-External applications: Similar to its anti-pyretic use, Bikha might be used externally in certain formulations for pain relief.
+External applications: Similar to its anti-feverish use, Bikha might be used outwardly in certain formulations for ache comfort.

 Share: